agentsquash/a2-nea/docs/research.md

 UWA - how do these work?
 Researching in spare time...

 Using the National Rail API itself - how does this work in the scope of dynamically calculating efficient routings? >> Need to look into getting Journey Planner access.
+>> Journey planner access comes at a cost.
+Look into a free alternative.

 ## Interview Questions